ggroshans/ggroshans/README.md

 - ⛰️ Educational background in Earth Sciences
 - 👀 I’m interested in Full-Stack Development
 - 🌱 I’m currently learning HTML, CSS, JavaScript and Python
-- 💻 I’m looking to collaborate on open source projects or web applications
+- 💻 I’m looking to collaborate on web applications or open source
 - 📫 How to reach me: garthgroshansii@gmail.com

 <!---